nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 This function is flexible with dates by using the natty libraries.
 When `Find Command` is used, using natty, it will check if the keywords are related to dates or not.
 If dates are found, the search result will show the related dates.
 If not, the search result will show the related keywords.

+`List Command` - It is able to list all tasks excluding completed tasks.

+`ListDone Command` - It is able to list all completed tasks only.

+`ListPriority Command` - It is able to list all tasks that have "High" priority.

+`ListToday Command` - It is able to list all tasks that are overdue today and events that include today's date.

 **Additional Commands**